 Traeth Mawr Main Car Park is open year round and allows easy access to the beach and promenade.

 The small car park at the far end of Traeth Mawr is accessed from Llanpadraig and has disabled parking bays and an adjacent picnic area and slipway.
-It is free year round.
+Same car park charges as main car park.

-Free public toilets situated in the main Traeth Mawr Car Park.
+Free public toilets, including disabled toilet, situated in the main Traeth Mawr Car Park.